 "Out with it," Jack ordered.

 "If we get Daniel back, the consciousness that's currently inhabiting Daniel's body will be overwritten.
-And since he's... sort of you
+And since he's... sort of you, sir, do you think--"

 There was no doubt in his mind... that there'd be no doubt in his mind.